-EAD 5333 Educational Administration Research School Improvement 3 hours Plan Provides the opportunity to engage in data collection and decision-making by focusing on one school improvement issue that can be effectively changed for the betterment of the school.
+EAD 5333 Educational Administration Research School Improvement 3 hours Plan decision-making by focusing on one school improvement issue that can be effectively changed for the betterment of the school.
 Students will complete this project after all other coursework in the MED in Education Administration is complete.